daniel-melanson/umass-cics-course-scraper/README.md

 # UMass CICS Course/Staff Scraper

 Information pertaining to UMass CICS courses is spread out.
 UMass Spire has a total list of courses, but some of those courses have not been scheduled in decades.
 The CICS website has a list of courses, but enrollment information is not always present or reliable.
 This program will scrape various UMass websites for CICS related course information.
-From there, the data is normalized, matched, and analyzed using NLTK.
-After which, the data is pushed to a MongoDB.

 ## Flags